loopandlearn/LoopFollow/readme.md

 4. This script assists in checking the status of your Xcode version, automatically signing your app and preparing the profiles to provide a full year for this app.
 5. At the end of the script, you will be told to plugin your phone or ipad and click play.

-Note: This script is tested along with other Loop and Learn scripts.
-Check [Loop and Learn: Version Updates](https://www.loopandlearn.org/version-updates/) for the latest information about iOS and Xcode versions.
+Note: This script is tested when new iOS, Mac and Xcode versions are released.
+Check [Loop and Learn: Version Updates](https://www.loopandlearn.org/version-updates/) for up to date information.

 ### Run Loop Follow on Mac